 Knowing how Google has to rely on certain web page elements, you can begin to insert important keywords within these HTML elements as detailed in the image below:

-Keep in mind that in the FREE SEO Course introduction video, I have detailed the importance of customer profiling and also provided you with an editable PDF document which you can use for your own SEO projects.
+Keep in mind that in the FREE SEO Course introduction video, I have detailed the importance of customer profiling and also provided you with an editable PDF document (SEO & Online Marketing (PDF)) which you can use for your own SEO projects.

-The main reason that you should conduct research about your ideal audience is because search engine optimization also entails website usability improvements.
+The main reason that you should conduct research about your ideal audience is because search engine optimization also entails web copywriting and website usability improvements.

-For example: if your ideal audience is young people, then your website can be bit more complex, on the other hand, if your target audience is elderly citizens, then your website has to be very simple and easy to navigate through.
+For example: if your ideal audience is young people, then your website can be bit more complex, bright, funky, perhaps even 16px font-size for web copy area, on the other hand, if your target audience is elderly citizens, then your website has to be very simple and easy to navigate through, as well as font-size can perhaps be 18px with larger buttons for call to actions.